lingaisw/valbot-tui/README.md

-# ValBot-CLI
+# ValBot TUI

 ## Overview

-ValBot-CLI is a powerful, extensible AI assistant with both a modern Terminal User Interface (TUI) and traditional command-line interface.
-ValBot combines conversational AI with autonomous agent workflows to help you code, debug, analyze specifications, and automate complex tasks—all from your terminal.
+ValBot TUI is a powerful, extensible AI assistant with a beautiful Terminal User Interface built with Textual.
+ValBot combines conversational AI with autonomous agent workflows to help you code, debug, analyze specifications, and automate complex tasks—all through an intuitive visual interface.

 **Key Capabilities:**

-- **🎨 Modern TUI Interface**: Beautiful Material Design interface with real-time streaming, syntax highlighting, integrated terminal, file explorer, and markdown rendering
+- **🎨 Modern Material Design Interface**: Beautiful dark theme with gradient accents, real-time streaming, syntax highlighting, integrated terminal, file explorer, and full markdown rendering
-- **💬 Interactive Chat**: Real-time AI conversation with context-aware responses, multiline input, and rich formatting
+- **💬 Interactive Chat**: Real-time AI conversation with streaming responses, context-aware replies, multiline input, and rich formatting
 - **🤖 Autonomous Agents**: Pre-built and custom agents that can execute multi-step workflows, use tools, and interact with files, git, terminals, and more
 - **🔌 Extensible Plugin System**: Add custom agents from local files or Git repositories, create your own agents, and share them with others
 - **⚙️ Flexible Configuration**: Customize models, prompts, commands, and agent behaviors to match your workflow
 - **🔄 Built-in Updates**: Keep ValBot and installed plugins up to date with the `/update` command
 - **📝 Context Management**: Load conversation context from files to give the AI deep understanding of your codebase
+- **⌨️ Keyboard-Driven Workflow**: Extensive keyboard shortcuts and command palette for efficient navigation

-Whether you're asking quick questions, analyzing complex specifications, or running sophisticated agent workflows, ValBot adapts to your needs with both a beautiful visual TUI and powerful CLI interface.
+Whether you're asking quick questions, analyzing complex specifications, or running sophisticated agent workflows, ValBot provides an intuitive visual interface that makes AI-assisted development a joy.

 ![image](https://github.com/user-attachments/assets/10b07c71-3fb4-40c9-a8eb-2a26366cefb4)